sanketbisne/Git-for-Cloud-engineers/README.md

 - Create a Folder

   mkdir data

 - initialise Git in that Folder

   git init

 - Add your remote repository url

   git remote add origin https://github.com/<your username>/<your repo name>.git

 ` To set the Remote Upstream`

-> git push --set-upstream origin master
+ git push --set-upstream origin master

-> git push -u origin master
+ git push -u origin master

 `Do some changes in file and push in repo`

   nano sample.txt
   add some content > "hello v1"

   git add sample.txt

   git commit -m "added hello v1"

   git push

 `To Create a New Branch and Switch to branch`

  git checkout -b dev

 `To Switch to another / Master Branch`

  git checkout master

-` Merge the Changes to master `
+`Merge the Changes to master`

  git merge dev

-` To see  the Branches `
+`To see  the Branches`

  git branch

-` To Delete the Branch `
+`To Delete the Branch `

  git branch -d dev

-` To Pull the Latest Code on repository`
+`To Pull the Latest Code on repository`

  git pull

-` To revert any commited changes`
+`To revert any commited changes`

-- git log
+ git log

-- git revert <commit_id>
+ git revert <commit_id>

 `clone the existing repository`

-- git clone  <your remote repo name>
+ git clone  <your remote repo name>
-- git add
+ git add
-- git commit -m "your message"
+ git commit -m "your message"
-- git push
+ git push

 ## Dont Track Certain files

 - touch .gitignore

 Add this files to your project(root Directory)

 To exclude certain folders or files from git to be tracked like pycache, .class files, lib , .cache .env, nodemodules folders - build/

 ## To remove files from staging Area

 git restore --staged <filename>   ( for specific file) git restore --staged .            ( for all current staged files.)

-## To remove specific commit
+## To remove specific commit  and delete it

-git reset --hard
+git reset --hard <commit id >

 ## To Stash your incomplete work and to move to another branch / Save WIP changes

 if dev branch has  local changes , and you dont want to commit those changes, and want to move into another branch say master.
 -your current branch -> Dev
 -your incomplete work